bsnAndras/gfa-wanderer/Specifications.md

 - 🟩These values can change during the game.
 - 🟩When a character's health point is 0 or below, it is dead.
   - 🟩It disappears from the area.
-  - 🟩If its the hero, it is the end of the game.
+  - 🟩If it's the hero, it is the end of the game.

 #### 🟩Starting stats